 1/4 c. chopped fresh parsley

-1 c. bite-sized pasta (I prefer brown rice pasta)
+1 c. bite-sized pasta (I prefer brown rice pasta if I’m using it)

-Add everything but the pasta to the broth and simmer for 2 to 4 hours, adjusting the seasonings as necessary (some bouillon may be required).
+Add everything but the pasta to the broth and simmer for about 2 hours, adjusting the seasonings as necessary (some bouillon may be required, but this is rare).
 At this point I usually package some up for the freezer, but if you’re serving it straight away, cook as much pasta as you’d like separately and then add it in at the end.